Taut foliations of 3-manifolds with Heegaard genus two: Construct branched surfaces from a Heegaard diagram

 It remains to consider the possibility that $e\subset\partial V_1$ (the case that $e\subset \partial V_2$ is similar).
 If the branch direction at $e$ points into $s_i$ and hence out of $s_j$, by Lemma~\ref{Lineq}, we have $\gamma_i=h_1 \gamma_j$.
 By the hypothesis $\gamma_i=1$, we have $h_1=\gamma_j^{-1}$.
 However, by our construction, $\gamma_j\ge 1$ for any $j$ and hence $h_1=\gamma_j^{-1}\le 1$.
 This is a contradiction since we have chosen $h_1$ to be positive in our construction. \end{proof}

 \begin{lemma} Suppose $\gamma_i$ is trivial in $\pi_1(M)$.
 Then $s_i$ is a quadrilateral with its 4 boundary edges belong to different disks $U_1$, $U_2$, $V_1$ and $V_2$. \end{lemma} \begin{proof} By our construction, the boundary of $s_i$ has an even number of edges, alternately from $\{\partial U_1,\partial U_2\}$ and $\{\partial V_1,\partial V_2\}$.
 Since the intersection of the curves $\partial U_i$ and $\partial V_j$ is tight, $s_i$ cannot be a bigon.
 If the boundary of $s_i$ has more than 4 edges, then there must be two distinct boundary edges $e_1$ and $e_2$ that belong to the same disk $U_j$ or $V_j$, say $U_1$.
 By Lemma~\ref{Lsource}, the branch directions at both $e_1$ and $e_2$ point out of $s_i$.
 This implies that an arc in $s_i$ connecting $e_1$ to $e_2$ is a wave with respect to $U_1$, contradicting our no-wave assumption on the Heegaard diagram in section~\ref{Ssetup}.
-Thus, the boundary of $s_i$ consists of exactly 4 edges that are subarcs of different disks $U_1$, $U_2$, $V_1$ and $V_2$. \end{proof}
+Thus, the boundary of $s_i$ consists of exactly 4 edges that are subarcs of different disks $U_1$, $U_2$, $V_1$ and $V_2$. \end{proof} \begin{remark*} In the construction above, we have chosen the base disk $s_0$ so that $\gamma_i\ge 1$ for each sector $s_i$.
+If we choose an arbitrary base disk $s_0$, then Lemma~\ref{Lsource} and Lemma~\ref{Lsourcequad} say that any sector with the least order must be a quadrilateral with branch direction at its boundary pointing outwards. \end{remark*} Suppose $s_0, \dots, s_k$ are all the disks in $\mathcal{S}$ whose associated elements are trivial in $\pi_1(M)$.
+By Lemma~\ref{Lsource} and Lemma~\ref{Lsourcequad}, $s_0, \dots, s_k$ are quadrilaterals as shown in Figure~\ref{Fsource}(a).